 There are many culprits of why we lose our balance and begin to experience symptoms of vertigo.
 As the 2001-2004 survey suggests, age is one of the most significant factors.
 As we age, our vestibular system in our inner ear becomes less sensitive due to natural degenerative changes.
 We also lose some of the sensitivity of our joint proprioceptors.
 This in turn can lead to balance deficits and occasional dizziness.
 We also lose our near sight as the lens of our eyes begins to reshape.
 These natural occurring degenerative changes result in a loss of all three balance inputs into our balance mainframe (cerebellum).
 However, don’t be discouraged…balance and vertigo can be changed in a positive direction with a few easy steps!
 Wearing properly fit eyeglasses to correct for our loss of near sight and keeping our houses well-lit can improve our visual input.
 Joint proprioceptors can improve their sensitivity with simple tasks like walking and balancing on soft surfaces like grass and sand.
 Postural improvements and improved neck mobility can help to improve input from our inner ears and help to reduce dizziness.

-If you are experiencing dizziness or know somebody who is, come and see the specialists at Oahu Spine and Rehab!
+If you are experiencing dizziness or know somebody who is, come and see our Oahu medical specialists at Oahu Spine and Rehab!